Striker (2010 film): Soundtrack

 The soundtrack album of Striker consists of 8 songs composed by six various artists: Vishal Bhardwaj, noted Tamil composer Yuvan Shankar Raja in his Bollywood debut, Amit Trivedi, rapper Blaaze, Shailendra Barve and lyricist-singer Swanand Kirkire, whilst lyrics are penned by Nitin Raikwar, Blaaze, Prashant Ingole, Jeetendra Joshi, Swanand Kirkire and Gulzar.
 Shri was the music producer and composed the original soundtrack.
 The album was released on 12 January 2010.
-In a soundtrack review, a critic from Bangalore Mirror wrote, "Six composers in a soundtrack is a sure-shot recipe for disaster, but in Striker, Chandan Arora gets them to produce heady mélange!".

 Release

+Striker was theatrically released in India on 5 February 2010 along with the long-delayed Hindi film The Hangman (2005).
+Internationally, the film was premiered on YouTube for free, while in the United States the film will be streamed on a rental basis, as part of an agreement with the distributor.
+The film was not made available for the YouTube traffic from the originating India, as the producers wanted to ensure maximum revenue from the theatrical sales.
+The producers considered the simultaneous theatrical and digital release as a "cost-effective" method as well as also ensuring free distribution for films which are content-driven, but do not get maximum theatrical distribution due to the absence of notable stars.

+Within three days of its release in YouTube, the film received 220,000 views despite the theatrical underperformance.
+In July 2010, the film was made available in YouTube on India for the domestic audience, after the film received 1 million views.

+Critical response

-Sukanya Varma of Rediff gave the film a rating of three out of five stars and opined that "An interesting film with a lot on its mind, Striker isn't comfort cinema but I will recommend it anyway".
-A critic from The Times of India gave the film the same rating and wrote that "Don't believe the lacklustre promos.
-The film has more meat -- and meaning -- than it promises".
-Sanjukta Sharma of Livemint gave the film a positive review and stated that "Striker is one of the good films of the year so far.
+Sukanya Verma of Rediff.com gave the film a rating of three out of five stars and opined that "An interesting film with a lot on its mind, Striker isn't comfort cinema but I will recommend it anyway".
+Nikhat Kazmi from The Times of India gave the film the same rating and wrote that "Director Chandan Arora has already proved his desire to make different cinema with his earlier two ventures.
+With Striker he continues to successfully strike out for new grounds.
+The high point of the film is its authenticity, its heartwarming tale and its performances [...]
+Don't believe the lacklustre promos.
+The film has more meat—and meaning—than it promises."
+Sanjukta Sharma of Mint gave the film a positive review and stated that "Striker is one of the good films of the year so far.
 It is not a breezy film or a candyfloss entertainer, but it's surely an example of committed and adept film-making.
 There's never enough of it".
+Minty Tejpal of Mumbai Mirror wrote "Striker is a well-made film and worth a watch".